ConderFix/BP2-Bee-AirDrop/README.md

 Bee AirDrop

 # Task:
-We need to build a schematic.
+We need to build the point of emergence of the Bee AirDrop.

 Style: Bee.

 Building size: **51x51**